 In his diverse career, he worked as a professional photographer, a cartoonist, a children’s book illustrator and a board game designer.
 He starred in the Art in Action show for Palm Springs’ TV station KMIR.
 As well as teaching many fledgling painters in private classes, Samuelson was one of the dreamers behind the Idyllwild Arts Academy, the influential school on the hill.

-Of his years at the Palm Springs Art Museum, chief curator Katherine Hough remembers: “He worked part time at the old museum—painting the dioramas and title wall signs for the old building before we moved to Museum Drive.
+Of Val’s years at the Palm Springs Art Museum, chief curator Katherine Hough remembers: “He worked part time at the old museum—painting the dioramas and title wall signs for the old building before we moved to Museum Drive.
 He also did some painting of title wall signs when we first opened on Museum Drive in the early 1970s.”